Rgtemze/VComment/README.md

 ## Features

-Description can be added by adding a comment above the variable we want to describe along with @ (at) character followed by the description itself.
+Description can be added by adding a comment above the variable you want to describe along with @ (at) character followed by the description itself.

 ```js
 // @Array of indices to specify in which order the vertices will be processed